 Reading a not too exciting book at bedtime is my way of unwinding.
 It distracts my mind from the stresses of today and the anticipated ones (real or not so real) of tomorrow.
 Sometimes I've gotten sooo sleepy that I've just about dropped my Kindle Paperwhite in the bath water.

 Then that would kind of stress me out - so I decided to get a waterproof case.
 But now I can easily read my book and not worry about nodding off and ruining my Kindle with the new waterproof Kindle Oasis.

 The chrome arms of this bamboo bathtub caddy adjusts to fit most bath tubs and extends up to 42".
 It can hold a book or a tablet for those who like to relax with a good book.
-Looking at magazines are another good way to unwind and this caddy will hold it as well.
+Looking at magazines is another good way to unwind and this caddy will hold it as well.
 You can even watch a favorite TV show on your tablet.